brimdata/brimcap/docs/Custom-Brimcap-Config.md

 To be invoked successfully by Brimcap, an analyzer process should have the following characteristics:

-1. It expects pcap input to be streamed to it via standard input (stdin).
+1. It reads one pcap from its standard input (stdin).
-2. It is assumed that if stdin is closed on a process launched by the analyzer, that process will exit.
+2. It exits after its standard input is closed.
-3. The analyzer process must ensure that all processes that have inherited stdout/stderr have been killed before the analyzer process exits.
+3. It terminates any descendant processes when it exits.
-4. It's expected to output log files that can be further processed as soon as lines are appended to them (i.e. `tail` could process them).
+4. It writes to log outputs only by appending.

 By default, an analyzer's log outputs accumulate in a temporary directory that's automatically deleted when Brimcap exits (see the [Debug](#debug)